 1. Reach consumers in the places that matter

-Social media channels now account for much more than socializing with friends and family.
-Many channels, including Instagram, act as discovery engines for brands.
+22% of consumers prefer to discover new products via social media according to Hubspot's 2022 research.
 Users engage in various actions, from seeking out inspiration from people and brands, direct messaging friends for opinions, all while shopping and making purchases.

 2. Create frictionless shopping experiences